crystaldba/crystaldba/README.md

 ### How can I get support for Crystal DBA?

-CrystalDB offers commercial support for Crystal DBA and PostgreSQL.
+Crystal DBA offers commercial support for Crystal DBA and PostgreSQL.
 For more information or to discuss your needs, please contact us at [support@crystaldba.ai](mailto:support@crystaldba.ai).